interopxyz/GraphicPlus/README.md

 # GraphicPlus
-A vector art plugin for Grasshopper 3d
+A scalable vector graphics plugin for Grasshopper 3d

 ---